raminmohammadi/MLOps/Labs/GCP_Labs/KServe_Labs/Lab 3 - Deployment of first model/README.md

 Welcome to the ReadMe on deploying your first machine learning model using **KServe**.
 This tutorial will guide you through creating an **InferenceService** with a pre-trained **Scikit-learn Iris** model, understanding the YAML configuration, deploying the model, and sending test inference requests.

+You can watch the tutorial video for this lab on our channel [video link](https://youtu.be/V8HtahnEQNU)

 ---

 ### **Understanding InferenceService YAML Configuration**